McCarthy launches last-ditch plan to keep government open but with steep 30% cuts to many agencies

-WASHINGTON (AP) — House Speaker Kevin McCarthy is rushing Friday into a last-ditch plan to keep the federal government temporarily open — but with steep spending cuts of nearly 30% to many agencies and severe border security provisions demanded by his hard-right flank though with almost no chance in the Democratic Senate.
+WASHINGTON (AP) — House Speaker Kevin McCarthy rushed Friday into a last-ditch plan to keep the federal government temporarily open — but with steep spending cuts of nearly 30% to many agencies and severe border security provisions demanded by his hard-right flank though with almost no chance in the Democratic Senate.

-McCarthy announced the legislation ahead of a morning procedural vote that will test whether the embattled speaker has the support he needs from his slim Republican majority.
+The package cleared a procedural vote Friday but final passage in the afternoon was uncertain, testing whether the embattled McCarthy has the support he needs from his slim Republican majority.
 So far, the right flank has rejected his efforts as they push McCarthy closer to their demands, threaten his ouster and risk a government shutdown.

-The Republican speaker all but dared his hold-out colleagues a day before Saturday’s almost certain shutdown.
+The Republican speaker all but dared his hold-out colleagues to oppose it a day before Saturday’s almost certain shutdown.
 The bill would keep operations open through Oct.
 31.

 “Every member will have to go on record where they stand,” the Republican McCarthy said at the Capitol.